-Responsible for: The Head Teacher The day to day management of all aspects of the school, including promoting ambitious expectations for children with additional needs and SEND.
+The Headteacher Responsible for: The day to day running of all aspects of the school, including promoting ambitious expectations for children with additional needs and The neadleacher SEND.
 Establishing and maintaining an enabling culture.
-Ensuring the school fulfils its statutory duties with regard to the SEND Code of practice.
-The SENCo Responsible for: Ensuring that all members of staff are aware of children's individual needs and/or conditions and what specific adjustments need to be made to enable them to be included and make progress.
-Co-ordinating the support for children with SEND, including advising the staff on the Assess, Plan, Do, Review model.
+The STAIGE Ensuring the school fulfils its statutory duties with regard to the SEND Code of Practice.
+The SENCo Responsible for: Ensuring that all members of the staff are aware of children's individual needs and/or conditions and what specific adjustments need to be made to enable them to be included and make progress.
+(Use Norfolk PEASS document outlining possible adjustments).
+Co-ordinating the support for children with SEND, including advising the staff on the Plan, Do, Review model.
 Liaising with people outside of school who offer support and advice about children's learning; liaising with other schools about transition to and from the school.
 Supporting families - ensuring they are involved in the process, kept up to date about the support their child is getting and the progress the child is making.
 Providing specialist support and training for all staff to enable them to help children with SEN in school.
+Liaising with the governor responsible for SEND.
 Report to the governors termly.
-Develop and review the school's SEND policy and SEN Information report.
-Liaising with the Head Teacher to manage the SEN budget and buying resources to meet individual needs.
-The Class Teacher Responsible for: Monitoring children's progress, planning any additional support a child may heed and adapting the curriculum accordingly.
-Using ongoing assessments to write and review Individual Plans (IP) with the parents and children.
-Planning and assessing the impact of interventions; attending Pupil Progress meetings to discuss impact and next steps.
-Attending all in-school training opportunities related to SEN. Follow the guidelines in the SEN policy and School Information Report.
-Working with parents/carers, ELSA, SENDCo, and outside agencies to support children's needs.
-Attending annual reviews and meetings as required; writing an annual report on attainment and progress.
-Ensuring the school's SEND policy, Anti-bullying policy, Accessibility policy, Behaviour policy and Equality policy are followed in class.
-Teaching Assistants Responsible for: Ŭ Working with the class teacher to identify area of support for children with SEN. Supporting children to access the curriculum.
+Developing and review the cluster/school's SEN Policy and the school's SEN Information Report.
+Liaising with the Headteacher to manage the SEN budget and buying resources to meet individual needs.
+The Class Teacher Responsible for: Monitoring children's progress, planning any additional support a child may need and adapting the curriculum accordingly.
+Using ongoing assessments to write and review Individual Plans (IPs) with the parents and children.
+Planning and assessing the impact of interventions, attending Pupil Progress meetings to discuss impact and next steps.
+Attending all in-school training opportunities related to SEN. Following the guidelines in the SEN policy and SEN Information Report.
+Working with parents/carers, ELSA, SENCo and outside agencies to support children's needs.
+Attending annual reviews and meetings as required, writing an annual report on attainment and progress.
+Ensuring the school's SEND policy, Anti-bullying policy, Behaviour policy and Equality policy are followed in class.
+Teaching Assistants Responsible for: Working with the class teacher to identify areas of support for children with SEN. Ū Supporting children to access the curriculum.
 Supporting children with their processing and understanding and ability to focus on learning activities.
-Supporting children to use and then developing independence with resources such as laptops, coloured overlays etc. Supporting the implementation of differentiation and special support strategies in the classroom.
+Supporting children to use and then developing independence and resources such as laptops, coloured overlays etc. Supporting the implementation of an adaptive curriculum and special support strategies in the classroom.
 Observing and recording achievements and concerns.
-Delivering high quality 1-1 and small group interventions.
-Attending all in-school training opportunities related to SEN. The SEND Governor Responsible for: Making sure the necessary support is given for any child who attends the school, who has SEN. Meeting regularly with the SENDCo to evaluate the effectiveness of the school's work with SEN children and their families.
-Looking at school data to measure and assess the progress of children with SEN. Raising awareness of SEN at governor's meetings.
-Reviewing policies linked to SEN.
+Attending all in-school training opportunities related to SEN. The SEND Governor Responsible for: The bene dovernor Making sure the necessary support is given to any child who attends the school, who has SEN. Meeting regularly with the SENCo to evaluate the effectiveness of the school's work with SEN children and their families.
+Looking at school data to measure and assess the progress of children with SEN. Raising awareness of SEN at governor's meeting.
+Reviewing policies linked to SEN. L Reviewing policies initied to serv.